Dr Mazeda Hossain

 I have also taught on the following MSc modules: Basic Statistics for Public Policy, Basic Epidemiology and Healthcare for Conflict-Affected and Displaced Populations Short Course.

 I am a social epidemiologist who specialises in the evaluation of violence prevention and response interventions in conflict-affected and fragile state settings.
 My interest in recent years has been in developing and conducting evaluations using epidemiological approaches appropriate for research among conflict-affected and other vulnerable populations.
-The longer-term aim of this research is to facilitate the development of violence prevention and response models for survivors which are effective, accessible and scalable to other humanitarian crisis and fragile stage settings.

 I am currently leading one of the first evaluations of a gender based violence response service which includes task-shifting components in the Dadaab refugee camps in Kenya.
 I recently led a cluster randomised controlled trial (cRCT) in Côte d'Ivoire, which was one of the first trials to rigorously evaluate an intimate partner violence prevention intervention in an armed conflict setting working directly with men.